 Supervising the Management of the SVB and giving advice in matters concerning the SVB have been entrusted to the Supervisory and Advisory Board.
 The Board is appointed by the Governor for a three-year period.
 The Board is formed by one representative from employees’ organizations, one from employers’ organizations, four from social organizations, other than employees’ and employers’ organizations, and one chairman.

-The management of the SVB has been assigned to a Director (Philip Martis) who is responsible and accountable to the Minister of Public Health, Nature and Environment.
+The management of the SVB has been assigned to a Director (Philip Martis) who is responsible and accountable to the Minister of Social Development, Labor and Welfare.